 For Holy Name parishioners, the celebration of the Sacrament of Confirmation takes place each spring with the Bishop of the Diocese of Cheyenne.

 Confirmation, together with Baptism and Eucharist, form the Sacraments of Initiation that are all intimately connected.
-In the Sacrament of Confirmation, the baptized Catholic is “sealed with the gift of the Holy Spirit” and is strengthened for service to the Body of Christ (the Church).
+In the Sacrament of Confirmation, a Universal Christian is “sealed with the gift of the Holy Spirit” and is strengthened for service as members of the Body of Christ (the Church).

 When you get married in the Catholic Church you enter into a covenant with one another through God.
 A covenant is different from a contract.
 In a contract, you focus on the specific conditions, whereas in a covenant, you focus on the person unconditionally.
 Your marriage is a solemn, life-long covenant.